-An application for a Planning Proposal (PP) can be made to amend either of the 3 Local Environmental Plans (LEPs) in place in MidCoast.
+An application for a Planning Proposal (PP) can be made to amend either of the three Local Environmental Plans (LEPs) in place in the MidCoast.

-A PP was formally called a Rezoning and can take the form of a map amendment (such as changing the zone, height or lot size of a property), an Amendment to Schedule 1 Additional permitted uses (to permit a use that is currently prohibited on a specific property) or it can be an amendment to the wording of a clause or landuse table within a zone in the LEP.
+A PP was formerly known as a 'Rezoning' and can be a map amendment (such as changing the zone, height or lot size of a property), an amendment to Schedule 1 Additional permitted uses (to permit a use that is currently prohibited on a specific property) or it can be an amendment to the wording of a clause or landuse table within a zone in the LEP.

-The PP process can be a lengthy (18 months+), costly ($200,000+) and complex (involving many studies and consultation with a number of State government agencies) process.
-While anyone can lodge an application and pay the relevant fee, the PP that is required to be lodged at the same time must have been prepared by a qualified town planner.
-Our policy Planning Proposal and Development Control Plan Applications provides more detail on the process and types of PPs processed by Council, following the process set by the NSW government.
+The process can be lengthy (in excess of 18 months), costly (over $200,000) and complex (involving many studies and consultation with a number of State Government agencies).
+While anyone can lodge an application and pay the relevant fee, the PP that accompanies the application must be prepared by a qualified town planner.
+Our Planning Proposal and Development Control Plan Applications Policy provides more detail on the process and types of PPs processed by Council, following the process set by the NSW Government.

-An application for a Development Control Plan (DCP) amendment are typically undertaken due to necessity – clause 6.3 of Greater Taree LEP 2010 and Great Lakes LEP 2014 requires a DCP to be prepared for urban release areas (land recently rezoned) to effectively masterplan each development prior to development approvals being able to be sought.
-While the fees for this type of application for processing by Council are less than a PP, there is often substantial work required to support the application, in the form of additional studies which may be required to support the masterplan and preparation of the masterplan itself.
-Council expects this additional work to cost the applicant between $50,000 and $1M, depending upon the size and complexity of issues affecting the site.
+Applications for a Development Control Plan (DCP) amendment are typically only undertaken due to necessity – for example clause 6.3 of Greater Taree LEP 2010 and Great Lakes LEP 2014 requires a DCP to be prepared for urban release areas (land recently rezoned) to effectively masterplan each development prior to development approvals being able to be sought.
+While the fees for Council processing this type of application are less than a PP, there is often substantially more work required to support the application, in the form of additional studies which may be required to support the masterplan and preparation of the masterplan itself.
+Council expects this additional work to cost the applicant between $50,000 and $1M, and this is dependent on the size and complexity of issues affecting the site.

-Due to the resource intensive nature of PP & DCP Amendment applications (i.e. impact on staff), all applications are currently being run on a full user-pays basis.
-This involves not only payment by the applicant of processing fees for Council’s work on the application but also the cost of Council’s engagement of an external town planning consultant to run the process on Council’s behalf.
+Due to the resource intensive nature of PP & DCP amendment applications (ie impact on staff workloads), all applications are run on a full user-pays basis.
+This involves not only payment by the applicant of processing fees for Council’s work on the application, but also the cost of Council’s engagement of an external town planning consultant to run the process on Council’s behalf.

-Anyone considering whether to lodge a PP or DCP amendment are encouraged to first talk to staff to see whether their proposal has Strategic Merit and whether it is likely to receive any priority in Council’s work program.
+Anyone considering whether to lodge a PP or DCP amendment are required to firstly talk to our Strategic Planning team to see whether their proposal has Strategic Merit, and whether it is likely to receive any priority in Council’s work program.

 Current Planning Proposals and DCP Amendments